cbowen1/AngularInventory/readme.txt

 )

-we are on : Creating the REST API for Add Post
+we are on : Creating the delete blog post api

-NOTE: ADDING DOESN'T WORK